oracle-livelabs/analytics-ai/big-data/bds/create-cluster/create-cluster.md

    **Note:** In this lab, we use our own SSH public key pair that we created using Windows **PuTTYgen** named `mykey.pub`.
 In **Lab 6**, we will connect to our cluster using Windows **PuTTY** and provide the SSH private key named `mykey.ppk` which is associated with our `mykey.pub` public key.
 If you create OpenSSH key pair using your Linux system or Windows PowerShell, you cannot use PuTTY to connect to your cluster; instead, you will need to use your Linux system or Windows PowerShell.
 PuTTY uses a different key file format than OpenSSH.
 To connect to your instance using SSH from a Unix-style system or from a Windows system using OpenSSH, see the [Connecting to Your Instance](https://docs.cloud.oracle.com/en-us/iaas/Content/GSG/Tasks/testingconnection.htm?Highlight=connect%20to%20an%20instance%20using%20ssh) OCI documentation.

    ![img](./images/create-cluster-5.png " ")

-10. **(optional)** In the **Additional Options > Bootstrap script URL** section, should provide the bootstrap URL from Object Storage.
+10.**(optional)** In the **Additional Options > Bootstrap script URL** section, should provide the bootstrap URL from Object Storage.
 If you want to use the bootstrap script to create the BDS cluster,  you should following **Prerequisites（optional）** steps to prepare the bootstrap script, and  upload the bootstrap script to object storage, input the bootstrap script Pre-Authenticated Request URL to **Bootstrap script URL**.
     You can can use the Bootstrap script to install, configure, and manage custom components in a cluster.
     ![img](./images/01-create-cluster-bootstrap.png " ")

-11. Click **Create Cluster**.
+11.Click **Create Cluster**.
 The **Clusters** page is re-displayed.
 The state of the cluster is initially **Creating**.
 ![img](./images/status-creating.png " ")

 ## Task 2: Monitor the Cluster Creation